-Today, those who travel on the highways no faster than fifty miles an hour are usually in the way of ordinary traffic, while six hundred miles an hour is a modest speed for an airplane.
+Today, those who travel on the highways no faster than fifty miles an hour are usually in the way of ordinary traffic, while six hundred miles an hour is a normal speed for an airplane.
 Those who now hold views similar to Voltaire's as to the absurdity of Bible prophecies, and who are alive today to see their fulfillment, might find it profitable to stop and calmly think the matter over.
-The younger members of the present generation are inclined to forget that all our wonderful blessings of invention and travel are peculiar to this generation.
-Our grandparents knew little or nothing about them.
-In the early days of railroading many otherwise intelligent persons claimed that the railroads were inventions of the devil, to carry immortal souls to hell.
+The younger members of the present generation are inclined to forget that all our wonderful blessings of invention and travel are peculiar to recent generations.
+In the early days of railroading many otherwise intelligent persons claimed that the railroads were inventions of the Devil, to carry souls to hell.

-If even a college professor of one hundred years ago had said that the time would come when we could sit in our homes and converse with people across the seas, or around the world, without as much as a wire or other visible connections, his friends would have said, "Poor man, it's too bad that he studied so hard."
+If even a college professor of one hundred and fifty years ago had said that the time would come when we could sit in our homes and converse with people across the seas, or around the world, without as much as a wire or other visible connections, his friends would have said, "Poor man, it's too bad that he studied so hard."
 But here we are today, accepting these miracles as commonplace, not realizing that they have come in fulfillment of divine prophecy.

 A hundred and fifty years ago, or thereabouts, it was not unusual for members of Parliament in Great Britain to be unable to sign their own names to important documents.
-What would we think of a ten-year-old child today who could not read or write?
+What would we think of a ten-year-old child today who could not read or write!
 And, remember, all this increase of knowledge was prophesied to come in the time of the end.-Dan.
 12:4